WyattTechnology/WAkka/readme.md

 #### Alternate spawning via actor classes

 In most cases, starting actors using the *spawn methods* shown above should be sufficient.
 But in some cases (e.g., remote deployment), we need to implement the actor using a class derived from `Akka.Actor.ActorBase` so that we can put a type into `Akka.Actor.Props`.
-WAkka provides a way to do this via the `WAkka.Simple.NotPersistedActor`, `WAkka.Simple.CheckpointedActor`, `WAkka.EventSourced.EventSourcedActor` and `WAkka.EventSourced.EventSourcedSnapshotActor` classes that correspond to *not persisted*, *checkpointed*, *persistent (no snapshots)*, and *persistent ( with snapshots)* actor types respectively.
+WAkka provides a way to do this via the `WAkka.Simple.NotPersistedActor`, `WAkka.Simple.CheckpointedActor` `WAkka.EventSourced.EventSourcedActor` and `WAkka.EventSourced.EventSourcedSnapshotActor` classes that correspond to *not persisted*, *checkpointed*, *persistent (no snapshots)*, and *persistent ( with snapshots)* actor types respectively.
 One derives a class from the appropriate base class for